Robert Lindsey (journalist): A Gathering of Saints

 Lindsey's third non-fiction book was A Gathering of Saints: A True Story of Money, Murder and Deceit released in 1988.
 The book tells the story of a series of incidents involving document forger Mark Hofmann and the Church of Jesus Christ of Latter-day Saints (LDS Church).
 During the early 1980s, Hofmann, an LDS document dealer, began to uncover a series of potentially damaging documents implying that Joseph Smith, far from being the angelically inspired founder of a church, was in fact a diviner led to a cache of gold by a spirit that took the form of a white salamander.
 These documents were in actuality forgeries made by Hofmann, but the quality was such that it took some intensive detective work to uncover this, even after a number of document experts had found them to be "genuine".
 Lindsey won the 1989 CWA Gold Dagger for Non-Fiction for this book.

 Other works

 Marlon Brando and Ronald Reagan utilized Lindsey as a ghostwriter in writing their memoirs; respectively, Brando: Songs My Mother Taught Me, and Ronald Reagan: An American Life.
 Lindsey's own memoir, Ghost Scribbler, was published in 2012.

+Personal

+In 1956, Lindsey married Sandra Wurts; she died in August 2025.
+Lindsey died in Carmel, California on December 19, 2025, at the age of 90.
+He was survived by a daughter and son, and by four grandchildren.